NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

   };
 ```

-We add two lightweight programms as an example:
+We add two lightweight programs as an example:

 ```nix
   environment.systemPackages = with pkgs; [